iitg-foss/beginners-tutorial/CONTRIBUTING.md

 $ git clone https://github.com/YOUR-USERNAME/beginners-tutorial
 ```

+## Creating a new branch

+$ git checkout -b "name_of_branch"

+Always create a branch before modifying.

+If you want to create a pull request later.

 ### Install dependencies

 Did you know that the author usually does not write all of the code in a project?